-I learned to re-discover myself sexually once I was able to let go of time limitations and other inhibitions that had been stifled by three kids and, well, just life.
+I learned to re-discover myself sexually once I was able to let go of time limitations and other inhibitions that had been stifled by the demanding schedules of three kids and, well, just life.
 It was the type of awakening Kate Chopin created for Edna.
 Except, thankfully, I was no longer married and I know how to swim.

 And, yes, some of my awakening and discovery was done right out there in Mother Nature.
 Let go and get busy.